Open Source projects to follow

 Codeberg is the Gitea instance I am using.
 It's very nice and you should check it out, and maybe give them a donation.

-Using Signal, you can communicate instantly while avoiding SMS fees, create groups so that you can chat in real time with all your friends at once, and share media or attachments all with complete privacy.
-The server never has access to any of your communication and never stores any of your data.
+Using Signal, you can communicate instantly with your relatives without making a compromise on privacy or security.
+Make video calls, send messages, pictures, videos, documents, voice recordings, GIFs, contacts & location, create groups so that you can chat in real time with all your friends at once and react to their messages with emojis -all with complete privacy-.
+Signal servers never have access to any of your communications and never store any of your data.

 Silence is very similar to Signal, except you don't need 4G to use it.
 It's simply clear-encrypt your message over SMS